NAPCE News – December 2025

 We have been delighted with the success of the NAPCE Awards since we launched in 2020 and the initiative continues to go from strength to strength.

-The Presentation Ceremony at Worcestershire County Cricket Club in September 2023 was a sold out.
+The Presentation Ceremony at Worcestershire County Cricket Club in October 2025 was a sold out, for the third year running.

 Just like in previous years, the finalists of the National Awards for Pastoral Care in Education will be selected by an independent judging panel and invited to attend the ceremony to share the experience with peers and find out who wins each Award.